 Currently the closest match to the sunlight come from LEDs come with full spectrum technology, such as Nichia Optisolis (CRI98+) and Seoul Semiconductor SunLike (CRI97+), both with almost day-like spectrum and maximum scores for all the CRI test colors.
 Their spectrum and how it compares to sunlight and other light sources can be seen below.

 Choose LED strips with minimum CRI80 for all work and living places, such as office, living room, dining room bedroom and so on with CRI95+ as the recommended value.

 5. Install LED modules or strips with the longest lifetime, the lowest color shift and best lumen maintenance.

 Long lasting LED light sources with minimal color shift in time are recommended, especially for installations with considerable length.
 If the brightness of the light source fades too soon or the color temperature changes the total replacement of the installation could be the only solution for uniform lighting.

 For example, if "LEDs 1" are used in the installation and the light changes as in the image on the right, replacing only some sections with "LEDs 2" will exacerbate the lack of uniformity, as in the image below.

 A "rainbow" of shades of white is generally not desirable.
 Replacing parts of an installation can lead to such an outcome.

 At Ledrise you will find many flexible LED strips to build the best cove lights possible.

-With our Nichia LumiFlex LED strip you will have lines of light with the highest energy efficacy and lifetime up to 200.000 hours.
+While our Nichia LumiFlex LED strip create lines of light with the highest energy efficacy and lifetime up to 200.000 hours.
 Minimum CRI for the LumiFlex is 80 with 90+ versions available also.